9. Penalties and deductions for forms:

 Long Weapons such as the Quandao and Pudao are also subject to these requirements.

-1 – Saber & Swords: The minimum length for the saber and the straight sword requires that the tip of the weapon reach the competitor’s top of ear when held at the sides.
+1 – Saber & Swords: The minimum length for saber and straight sword requires that the tip of the weapon reach the top of the competitor’s ear when the weapon is held at the side.

 2 – Staffs and Spears: Staffs can vary in length from a minimum of the height of the competitor’s eyebrow to well over the competitor’s head.
 Staffs shorter than the competitor’s eyebrow fall into the Other Weapons category.
 In divisions where there are no Other Weapons, any length staff or stick may be used.